Spherical higher order Fourier analysis over finite fields I: equidistribution for nilsequences: Introduction

-In fact, we will prove a stronger version of Theorem \ref{1:facf30}, which is Theorem \ref{1:facf3} in this paper.
+In fact, we will prove a stronger version of Theorem \ref{1:facf30}, which is Theorem \ref{1:facf3r} in this paper.

-\begin{rem} We caution the readers that we do not know whether Theorem \ref{1:facf30} holds in the $p$-periodic setting, i.e. if in addition $g$ is $p$-periodic, then we do not know whether one can require further that $g'$ is also $p$-periodic (see Remark \ref{1:wpsp} for more discussions). \end{rem}

 It is natural to ask whether one can extend Theorems \ref{1:sLei00} and \ref{1:facf30} to more general sets $\Omega$.
 In fact, in the series \cite{SunB,SunC,SunD}, we will frequent work with those $\Omega$ which is the set of solutions of a system of quadratic equations (whereas the set $\Omega$ defined in Theorems \ref{1:sLei00} and \ref{1:facf30} is the set of solution for a single quadratic equation).
-In this paper, we provide such generalizations of Theorems \ref{1:sLei00} and \ref{1:facf30} in Theorems \ref{1:veryr} and \ref{1:facf3} respectively.
+In this paper, we provide such generalizations of Theorems \ref{1:sLei00} and \ref{1:facf30} in Theorems \ref{1:veryr} and \ref{1:facf3r} respectively (see also Theorem \ref{1:facf3} for a variation of Theorem \ref{1:facf3r}).